ptomulik/testmd/README.md

 This class represents apache package to install on the target OS.

-**Note**: on FreeBSD we assume, that ports are used to manage apache package.
+**Note**: on Debian we assume, that `apt` or `aptitude` provider is used to manage apache package.
+Other providers are not well supported.
+You should either set the default package provider to be `apt` or `aptitude` or or set `provider` parameter here appropriately.
+Otherwise your manifests may stop working (the variables `$apachex::package::actual_name` and `$apachex::package::actual_version` may have incorrect values).

+**Note**: on FreeBSD we assume, that `ports` provider is used to manage apache package.
 Other providers are not supported.
 You should either set the default package provider to be `ports` or set `provider` parameter here to be `ports`.
 Otherwise your manifests may stop working (`$build_options` and `$mpm` will be ignored in best case, worse things can happen in other cases).

 #### Parameters